JeffMboya/supermq-docs/docs/dev-guide.md

 A copy of [Go][go-install] (version 1.19.4) and docker template (version 3.7) will also need to be installed on your system.

-If any of these versions seem outdated, the latest can always be found in our [CI script][mf-ci-scripts].
+If any of these versions seem outdated, the latest can always be found in our [CI script][mg-ci-scripts].

 ### Build All Services